 University of Wisconsin - La Crosse is one of the best schools in the United States for Public Health.
-University of Wisconsin - La Crosse public health students receive 0.7% more than the typical public health student.
+After getting their bachelor's degree, public health students typically earn around $40,610 at the beginning of their careers.
 Based in La Crosse, Wisconsin, this institution is a sound option for students who enjoy the buzz of a substantial city.

 Any student pursuing a degree in Public Health has to look into Slippery Rock University of Pennsylvania.
-Slippery Rock University of Pennsylvania public health students make 0.6% more than the average public health student.
+Soon after getting their bachelor's degree, public health students generally make around $44,143 in the first five years of their career.
 Students who love a more relaxed life will appreciate the school's setting in the tiny town of Slippery Rock, Pennsylvania.

 Slippery Rock University of Pennsylvania has one of the best graduation rates in the nation, with 51.7% of college students completing their degree on time.
-About 83.3% of the teachers at Slippery Rock University of Pennsylvania are full-time and get normal office hours, so they tend to be more accessible to students.
-Videos from SRU could be a good way to explore university.
+Not only is Slippery Rock University of Pennsylvania one top ranked schools in Pennsylvania, 12.3% of its students come from out-of-state.
+Go on a virtual tour to learn more about SRU.

 Every student pursuing a degree in Public Health has to check out University of Wisconsin - Eau Claire.
-University of Wisconsin - Eau Claire public health majors earn 2.8% more than the typical public health grad.
+Grads of the public health program state that they receive average early career income of public health and mid-career income of $79,487.
 The setting in an important urban center is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 Appalachian State University is a wonderful choice for students pursuing a Public Health degree.
 Boone, North Carolina provides a charming small-town feeling for students to learn in.